GBH UK (2026): Section 18 vs Section 20 explained with sentencing guidelines

 GBH charges are classified under two main categories: Section 18 and Section 20.
 The primary difference lies in the accused person’s mental state at the time of the offence.

-- This is the more serious charge
+- This is the more serious charge and is indictable only (Crown Court trial).

-- Maximum sentence: Life in prison (though this is rare)
+- Maximum sentence: Life imprisonment.

-- Maximum sentence: 5 years in prison
+- Maximum sentence: 5 years’ imprisonment.

 What to expect if you’re charged